 90-150 GPH Range, 1-2 Gallon Water Volume capacity

 I highly recommend this brand and use them on most of my fountains.
+They are great pumps overall.
+They recently added some new models too for the medium and small table sizes.
 Staying with them is also the easiest way to change out your pump because the fitting from your old pump can sometimes be swapped to the new pump :

 <Using the same brand is highly recommended though - they are great pumps!
 Keeping your old pump makes it easiest to replace it with a new one because the hose sizes and pump inlet will readily match the new pump from the old pump.